open-telemetry/oteps/text/0258-env-context-baggage-carriers.md

 (XCU) specification consist solely of upper-case letters, digits and the "_" (underscore) from the characters defined in Portable Character Set.
 Other characters may be permitted by an implementation; applications must tolerate the presence of such names.
-Upper- and lower-case letters retain their unique identities and are not folded together.
+Upper-case and lower-case letters retain their unique identities and are not folded together.
 The name space of environment variable names containing lower-case letters is reserved for applications.
 Applications can define any environment variables with names from this name space without modifying the behaviour of the standard utilities.

 Source: [The Open Group, The Single UNIX® Specification, Version 2, Environment Variables](https://pubs.opengroup.org/onlinepubs/7908799/xbd/envvar.html)

 ### Windows Limitations

 Windows is case-insensitive with environment variables.
-Despite this, the recommendation to be upper-cased across OS.
+Despite this, the recommendation is to use upper-case names across OS.

 Some languages already do this.
 This [CPython issue][cpython] discusses how Python automatically upper-cases environment variables.
 The issue was merged and